 Common tires tend to harden or shine as soon as temperatures drop.
 On the contrary, the rubber of the winter tires remains flexible, even at temperatures below zero.

 This means that they can achieve significantly greater traction on dry roads, resulting in improved driving control and reduced braking and immobilization distances while driving. (cf. What is the correct safety distance between 2 vehicles with numbers). compared to common tires during the winter.

-Simply put, winter tires, due to the numerous 'microcracks', create some traction edges that are essentially 'stuck' in the snow, mud or ice below seven (7) degrees Celsius, resulting in better traction.
+Simply put, winter tires due to the numerous 'micro-cracks' create some traction edges which are essentially 'pinned' in the snow, mud or ice below seven (7) degrees Celsius, resulting in better traction.